pavpen/cpp-operation-log/docs/_posts/2018-03-01-value-formatters-for-custom-data-types.md

 If you want to dump variables with custom data types to the operation log, their values need to be convertable to strings (which get sent to the logs).
-The precedence for converting a `custom_value` to strings is the following (`decltype(custom_value)` means the data type of the `custom_value` variable):
+The precedence for converting a `custom_value` to a string is the following (`decltype(custom_value)` means the data type of the `custom_value` variable):

 1. `ValueFormatter<decltype(custom_value)>`.